-The Leadership Development Committee (LDC) is responsible for evaluating and cultivating Fraternity leaders for service in elected and key appointed positions.
-This committee is made up of a chair, eight alumnae members who are slated by the previous LDC and elected by the Convention body each biennium and two collegiate members who are selected within the biennium.
+The Leadership Cultivation and Selection Committee (LCSC) is responsible for evaluating and cultivating Fraternity leaders for service in elected and key appointed positions.
+This committee is made up of a chair, eight alumnae members who are slated by the previous LCSC and elected by the Convention body each biennium and two collegiate members who are selected within the biennium.
 This committee’s main goal is to help all Tri Delta women grow as brave, bold and kind leaders within and outside our organization.

 Do you know a woman who is highly qualified and would bring valuable experience and expertise to one of Tri Delta’s boards?
-Introduce her or yourself to the LDC using this referral form.
+Introduce her or yourself to the LCSC using this referral form.

 Learn more about the work of Tri Delta’s boards:

 With a Fraternity President and up to six Board Directors, this group is elected by Tri Delta’s Convention each biennium.
 Accountable to Tri Delta’s members, the Executive Board is responsible for setting the strategic vision for the organization; upholding the Fraternity’s Bylaws, Policies and procedures; and for appointing and guiding its volunteers in support of the membership.
 Board Directors may serve up to three two-year terms, plus two, additional two-year terms as Fraternity President.